 Crucial Policy-Level Configurations

 Styles says policy-level firewall configurations are typically a business’ first line of defense.
-Firewall policies allow you, on behalf of your clients, to enable access to applications that employees are permitted to use, prohibit others and block malicious traffic.
-Common firewall misconfigurations often result in overly permissive access.
+On behalf of your clients, firewall policies allow you to enable access to applications that employees are permitted to use, prohibit others, and block malicious traffic.
+Unfortunately, common firewall misconfigurations often result in overly permissive access.

 Unfortunately, firewall misconfigurations can lead to three serious outcomes for your clients:

-- Compliance violations: A properly configured firewall is necessary for businesses to comply with PCI standards or regulations in industries such as finance or healthcare.
+- Compliance violations: A properly configured firewall is necessary for businesses to comply with PCI standards or regulations in retail, finance or healthcare.
 Noncompliance leads to fines.

 - Breach avenues: A firewall misconfiguration that results in unintended access can open the door to breaches, data loss and stolen or ransomed IP.